qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 ```

 As you can see I used LUA to generate both header and content.\
-**Is it bad?** - yes.\
+**Is it bad?** - yes\
-**Is it work (for now)?** - yes.
+**Is it work (for now)?** - yes

-I exposed only "GetFileContent", "MdToHTML", "ServeStaticFile", "Print", "sendDefaultHtmlOkHeader", "sendDefault404Header"\
+I exposed only: "GetFileContent", "MdToHTML", "ServeStaticFile", "Print", "sendDefaultHtmlOkHeader", "sendDefault404Header" to LUA\
-For website that you can see right now it is enough. and event not all of them are necessary.
+Surprisingly, for website that you can see right now it is enough. and event not all of them are necessary. at least for now.
 ```c
 //file: main.c
 typedef struct LuaUserContext